marie-lourdes/site-piiquante/README.md

 # HOT TAKES

-The site "HOT TAKES is a hot sauces evaluation application that allows users:
+The site "HOT TAKES" (of Piiquante enterprise) is a hot sauces evaluation application that allows users:
 <br>
 - **to register as a user**<br>
 - **to log as a user**<br>